dadrian/dadrian.io/content/_index.md

 [Logjam][logjam] and [DROWN][drown] attacks on TLS, and the creation of [Censys][censys].

-I completed both my undergraduate and graduate studies at the University of Michigan.
-I was also a lecturer and teaching assistant.
-I taught computer security and introductory programming courses.
-While in school, I was lucky to intern with some outstanding teams.
-I interned with the [Google Chrome security team][chromesecurity] in 2016, where I attempted to [make OCSP suck less][expect-staple].
+Throughout my nine years at Michigan as an undergrad and graduate student, I taught computer security as both a lecturer and a teaching assistant.
+I was also lucky to intern with the [Google Chrome security team][chromesecurity] in 2016, where I attempted to [make OCSP suck less][expect-staple].

 [censys]: https://censys.io
 [censys-raise]: https://venturebeat.com/2020/08/05/censys-raises-15-5-million-to-bring-attack-surface-management-to-more-companies/